In this post, I’ll show you how to easily fix your 404 error pages in WordPress using free tools.

 Then click on the respective domain name who’s 404 error pages you want to analyze and fix.

-Next, click on Crawl > Crawl Errors, and then click on the Not Found tab as shown below.
+Next, click on Crawl > Crawl Errors, and then click on the Not Found tab for Desktop, as shown below.

 In the Not Found tab, you’ll see a list of all the pages within your domain that are returning as 404 error page not found.
 In the image above you will see it says I have 13 page-errors.